 - The safekeeping of their ID or Library card.
 Card holders are responsible for any transaction involving the use of their card.

 - Users are responsible for all materials consulted, whether borrowed for use outside the Library or not, and will be held liable for any loss, mutilation or other damage.
 The full cost of either repair or replacement shall on demand be payable to the University, together with a service fee.

-Unless authorised by the University Librarian or her/his delegate users shall not:
+Unless authorised by the Executive Director, Library or her/his authorised representative users shall not:

 - Be permitted to borrow without their ID or Library card;

-- Lend their ID or Library card to any other person for the purposes of borrowing Library items;
+- Lend their ID or Library card to any other person for the purposes of borrowing Library items or accessing online resources;

 - Return materials from other libraries, with the exception of Inter-Library Loans, to Western Sydney University Library.